Submissions

 Your paper should be submitted as two separate documents.
 The cover letter/title page should include the title, author affiliations and details, disclosure statement, funding details, and word count.
 The main document/article text should include an abstract, 4–6 keywords, the main text, and a bibliography.

-To ensure that the review process remains blind, all information that could identify the author/s must be eliminated from the references and text of the main document of your submitted manuscript.
+To ensure that the review process remains anonymous, all information that could identify the author(s) must be eliminated from the references and text of the main document of your submitted manuscript.
 Please ensure that you have also removed any metadata (such as author information in Microsoft Word) that could compromise your anonymity.
 Please note: Non-anonymized manuscripts will be returned to the author.

 Style Guidelines

 All manuscripts should be submitted in APA (7th Edition) format.
 Please note that APA 7th Edition requires that if a work has a DOI (digital object identifier), the DOI is included in the reference listing, even if you used the print version of that resource.
-A DOI is a unique string of letters and numbers that refers to a specific article, ebook, or other online work.
+A DOI is a unique string of letters and numbers that refers to a specific article, eBook, or other online work.
 The DOI can typically be found on the first page of a work or on the information page about the work.

 Please use double quotation marks, except for a quotation within a quotation, in which case single quotation marks should be used.
 Lengthy quotations should be separate and indented.
 Font should be 12-point, using italics for emphasis.